Places to Visit in Rajasthan: A List of the Best Options

 Definitely travel by the local trains and buses.
 However, the state of Rajasthan is incredible to drive through; so try hiring a car and admire the impressive and unique landscape.
 Occasionally, you can hail a cycle rickshaw – the most environment friendly option.

 You can choose from top-notch heritage hotels in old forts and palaces we’ve listed above.
 Nevertheless, there will also be moderately priced rooms in guesthouses with families.
 Rajasthan definitely offers the most fantastic range of boarding and lodging options.

 Best time to visit Rajasthan

 Best time to visit Rajasthan?
 Peak season is October to March, hence you’ll get sunny days and fairly chilly nights.
 Summers are scorching, wear sunscreen and replenishing fluids is necessary.
-Rajasthan is beautiful in the monsoons as it changes colour drastically, and accommodation is much cheaper.
+Rajasthan is beautiful in the monsoons as it changes colour drastically, and accommodations are much cheaper.

 For every head there’s a headgear (Photo Credit – Christian Trachsel)

 helping you travel your way